marcusholmgren/pokemon-csv-upload/db/README.md

 ## Analytical queries

-What evelutions are there for each pokemon?
+What evelutions are there for each pokémon?

 ```sql
 SELECT